StripyRaven/rustgpt/README.md

 ## Acknowledgments

-Hats off to the wonderful crates and libraries that made RustGPT possible!
+Hats off to the wonderful crates and libraries that made Rust_AI possible!

 ---

-Created with by a Rustacean who believes in the power of Rust for the web!
-Follow the journey on [Bitswired](https://www.bitswired.com).